life-itself/coco/cc201-practical-action/day-4.md

 Dear conscious human,

-Congratulations if you’ve made it this far.
-The last lessons were pretty introspective, so it’s about time we get practical!
+🥳 Congratulations made it this far.
+The last lessons were pretty introspective, so it’s time to get practical!

 In this lesson, we’ll share a roadmap for joining a conscious coliving space.
-We’re starting with this option, because if you are new to conscious coliving or if you’re not actively doing it right now, it is the easiest way to start.
+We’re starting with this option, because if you are new to conscious coliving or if you’re not actively doing it right now, this is the easiest way to start.

 A lot of work goes into establishing a conscious coliving space, and joining one lets you beat the queue.
 The downside, of course, is that you don’t get to decide the vision, agreements or intentions.
 That’s why we focussed the previous email on values, needs and preparation, so that you can have clarity as an individual and can find a conscious coliving space that really aligns with you.